StatCan/StatCan.OrchardCore/docs/en/reference/modules/VueForms.md

 For example, setting the [VeeValidate.setInteractionMode('passive')](https://logaretm.github.io/vee-validate/guide/interaction-and-ux.html) option or the [Localization](https://logaretm.github.io/vee-validate/guide/localization.html) option.

 It is also possible to modify the vuetify [global-config](https://vuetifyjs.com/en/customization/global-config/) or [presets](https://vuetifyjs.com/en/customization/presets/).
+TODO: Document how

 #### OnValidation script

-The OnValidation script is meant to be used to specify the server side valiadtion script.
+The OnValidation script is used to specify the server side valiadtion script.
+We are planning to implement components with integrated validation in the future.
 This module adds some [scripting methods](../Scripting.md) to facilitate handling form data and errors.

 Here is an example OnValidation script that validates that the name is required.